RobIsaTeam/courses/_course_3_threejs/5-control.md

 As you can imagine, we are not the first ones who are interested in zooming, panning, and rotating our scene on user input.
 Luckily, that there is someone who's already done the hard work and written a library that does all that and integrates well with ThreeJS.

-Even if it wasn't good for anything else (it will be.. ) the ThreeJS documentation is excellent for looking at examples and the associated code.
+Even if it wasn't good for anything else (it will be...) the ThreeJS documentation is excellent for looking at examples and the associated code.
 If we go to [https://threejs.org/examples](https://threejs.org/examples), and search for 'controls', we'll see a number of examples that are built around that.
 We are interested in the orbit control package.

 If you click on the example `controls / orbit`, there will be a button in the lower right corner with the text `view source` on it.
 This button takes us straight to the corresponding GitHub page.